Associate ProfessorSteven Gieseg

 A/Prof Gieseg’s research team examines the role of the white blood cells called macrophages in disease and injury.
 The major focus of the research is on cardiovascular disease which causes strokes and heart attacks.
 Macrophage cells collect in people’s artery walls over time, where they damage and then accumulate the damaged cholesterol particles from the blood.
 It is the build-up of the cholesterol filled macrophages which cause the artery wall to become stiff, budge out and narrow, so slowing the flow of blood.

-As Head of Artery Imaging and Principal Biochemist for the MARS Bioimaging Ltd, A/Prof Gieseg directs research on imaging diseased arties using the MARS Spectral CT scanners.
-This break-through X-ray technology developed at the University of Canterbury in collaboration with CERN and the Universities of Otago and Lincoln, allows the contrast free imaging of soft tissues at high resolution.
+As Head of Artery Imaging and Principal Biochemist for MARS Bioimaging Ltd, A/Prof Gieseg directs research on imaging diseased arteries using the MARS Spectral CT scanners.
+This break-through X-ray technology was developed at the University of Canterbury in collaboration with CERN and the Universities of Otago and Lincoln, allows the contrast free imaging of soft tissues at high resolution.